Excerpt 4, A Seat for the Rabble

 Merman Jarrod toyed with a spry hair on his chin until he plucked it.
 “The peasants, eh?”

 “Not entirely.
 Peasants can’t reach it all.”
-In fact, the worst defacers had typically been members of whichever noble house had their turn to sit the Walls, even the kings themselves, who stripped the castle of her stone as invaders plunder kingdoms, all to be smelted for statues and tombs and coin to pay for their debts.
-King Eduard famously started the tradition when he had his builders fashion the Silver Throne.
+In fact, the worst defacers had typically been members of whichever noble house had their turn to sit the Walls.
+Kings stripped the castle of her silverstone as invaders plunder kingdoms, for glittery statues and tombs, or more often to pay off debts.
+King Eduard started the tradition, famously, when he had his builders fashion the Silver Throne.
+Even a priestking or two had quarried the stone that shines for the White Citadel far away.

 Jason himself was guilty of filching from the First King’s castle, truth be told, but he hadn’t required an entire piece of silverstone, just a few pebbles for the ringmaker on Iron Street.
 He turned his moonlight ring about his finger.
 Do you still wear yours, my love?